The members

 USA site url: http://www.dougcraftfineart.com/

-site status: active
+ring status: active

-Jean Michel Derochette
+Michel Derochette

-Belgium site url: http://users.skynet.be/jm-derochette/
+Belgium site url: http://jm-derochette.be/

-site status: active
+ring status: active

 Born in Vielsalm (Belgium) in 1953.
 I studied chemistry and made